Code-Institute-Submissions/joshhunt1991-Milestone_3_AprResub/README.md

 ## Goals and Aims

-This project is a spiritual successor to my previous milestone project, VG Search.
+This project is a spiritual successor to my previous milestone project, VG Search, which can be found on my github.
 The goal is to expand on the concept showcased in the previous project and focus on the functionality of CRUD to allow the user to create posts, read other peoples posts, update their own posts when necessary and delete their own posts.

 ## User Stories